 - Analyzing of the roles of sodium and potassium on abnormal kidney development, polycystic kidney disease, and hypertension

 - Testing new approaches to prevent kidney failure in patients with early stage kidney injury

-Because of the superb reputations of our world-renowned nephrologists and their colleagues in cardiology, geriatric medicine, clinical immunology and related specialties, patients frequently travel to The Mount Sinai Medical Center from all over the world for diagnosis and treatment of kidney disorders.
+Because of the superb reputations of our world-renowned nephrologists and their colleagues in cardiology, geriatric medicine, clinical immunology and related specialties, patients frequently travel to The Mount Sinai Health System from all over the world for diagnosis and treatment of kidney disorders.